 Believe me: You don’t want yours to be one of the homes that needs plumbing experts.

 Here are three easy ways to avoid calling the plumber on Black Friday, so you can spend the day doing what you like to do — whether that is sleeping off all that turkey or going elbow-to-elbow with other shoppers for doorbuster deals.

 1. Don’t put that down the drain!

 Indoor plumbing is an amazing invention, and your kitchen sink can make cleanup a breeze.
 Pour in liquids or use the disposal to grind up scraps.
 Then, turn on the water, and it’s all magically swept away.
 That is, except when it gets stuck in the pipes.

-Yes, the No. 1 culprit for plumbing problems after Thanksgiving is homeowners trying to use their sink or garbage disposal as a garbage can.
+Yes, the No. 1 culprit for plumbing problems after Thanksgiving is homeowners trying to use their sink or garbage disposal as a garbage can, resulting in clogged pipes.

-Keep the water flowing smoothly by remembering that these things (many of them Thanksgiving staples) should never go down your sink, even if you have a garbage disposal:
+Keep the water flowing smoothly by remembering that these things (many of them Thanksgiving staples) should never go down your sink, even if you run them through a garbage disposal: